 WELCOME TO FIRST LEGO LEAGUE CHALLENGE

 This is where tomorrow’s innovators and engineers practice imaginative thinking, acquire STEM knowledge and learn various life skills.
-Participants will grow their critical thinking skills through hands-on STEM – science, technology, engineering and maths – learning and robotics.
+Participants will grow their critical thinking skills through hands-on STEM (science, technology, engineering and maths ) applications, in this robotics program.

 Yearly Challenges are based on real world scientific topics like energy, transportation, recycling, water, etc. Teams are actually tackling the same issues as today’s scientists and engineers!

-Children will develop technical skills as a result of participating in FIRST LEGO League and they also develop important life and employment skills, like teamwork, that will benefit them no matter which career path they choose.
-Brandeis University studies have shown that children who participate in FIRST LEGO League, learn critical thinking, time management, collaboration and how to communicate effectively, all while becoming more self-confident.
+Children will develop technical skills as a result of participating in FIRST LEGO League Challenge and they also develop important life and employment skills, like teamwork, that will benefit them no matter which career path they choose.
+Brandeis University studies have shown that children who participate in FIRST LEGO League Challenge, learn critical thinking, time management, collaboration and how to communicate effectively, all while becoming more self-confident.

 In addition to sparking their interest in becoming the next generation of scientists and engineers, many children become interested in career paths related to one of the Challenge themes.